 Use of dynamic habitats by marine predators

 In marine systems, tidal and meteorological processes, together with geographical features such as narrow coastal channels effectively create habitats that are in constant flux due to water movements.
 My research looks to understand the unique challenges and opportunities this creates for marine predators using them.

-- Katherine Whyte, University of St Andrews.
+- Katherine Whyte, PhD student, University of St Andrews.
 "Behavioural responses by seals to offshore energy activities".
 Co-supervised with Debbie Russell (SMRU), Len Thomas (CREEM), and Carol Sparling (SMRU Consulting).
 Current position: Statistician at BIOSS

 - Joe Onoufriou, PhD student, University of St Andrews.
 "Effects of tidal turbines on the movements of marine predators in tidally energetic areas".
 Co-supervised with Dave Thompson (SMRU), Liz Masden (UHI), Jared Wilson (Marine Scotland), and John Baxter (SNH).
 Current position: Senior Marine Mammal Scientist at Marine Scotland Science

-- Nienke Van Geel, Scottish Association for Marine Science.
+- Nienke Van Geel, PhD student, Scottish Association for Marine Science.
 "Predator movements in complex geography: Spatial distribution and temporal occurrence of low-density bottlenose dolphin communities off western Scotland".
 Co-supervised with Ben Wilson (SAMS).
 Current position: Research Fellow at SAMS.

 Data could not be retrieved from PURE at this time. (research-outputs/persons)

 If there is a "source:research@st-andrews" link shown above, that should take you directly to a page with more information about this person.
 Otherwise, provided they are likely to be involved in research, you might wish to try searching for them from the researchers page on the main portal.